eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Build-instructions.md

 Running tests
 -------------

 Once the project is built, there are two test executables in the `bin/` subdirectory of the build folder: `library_test` and `server_test`.
-Just run both of them to verify the build.
+Run both of them to verify the build.

 Installation
 ------------